 Essaouira’s Long History

-Today there are more ways to produce colors but strong colors still make an essential part of the Moroccan heritage.
+Today there are more ways to produce different shades, but strong colors still make an essential part of the Moroccan heritage.

-Tagine pots sold as souvenirs
+Tagine pot souvenirs

 More tourist stuff

 Essaouira, a town on UNESCO’s World Heritage List

 Essaouira’s walled Medina is on UNESCO’s World Heritage List, which also helps retain the Medina as it is.